 - $4.6 million in arts programming across ArtPlay, Signal and Arts House

 - $2 million in arts grants for 200 artists

 - $4.2 million annual arts program.

 Select each spot to learn which projects are commencing (red), progressing (green) and completing (blue).

-Public submissions on the draft Annual Plan and Budget 2020-21 are open from Tuesday 19 May until 5pm, Wednesday, 17 June 2020.
+Public submissions on the draft Annual Plan and Budget 2020-21 closed at 5pm on Wednesday 17 June 2020.